by Swati Sahai

 Today, analyzing the interactions within a specific touchpoint is insufficient to truly understand how your customers are interacting with your company.
 To better understand and engage with customers in real-time, marketing teams need a customer-centric view of the myriad interactions customers have with each of the touchpoints in their marketing technology stack.

-How Customer Journey Analytics Improves Your Marketing Technology Stack
+How Customer Journey Analytics Improves Your Marketing Technology Capabilities

 Customer journey analytics enables marketers to discover individual and aggregate customer journeys and gives them the ability to enhance customer experience, maximize revenue and reduce cost to serve.

-A customer journey analytics platform sits as a relatively light layer above your existing martech stack without the need for re-platforming or throwing out any existing component of the stack.
+A customer journey analytics platform sits as a relatively light layer above your existing martech systems without the need for re-platforming or throwing out any existing component of the stack.

 Here are 4 reasons that illustrate why customer journey analytics makes your existing marketing technology stack better.